nlepagnez/ESI-PublicContent/ESICollector.md

 Exchange Online permissions :

-  > The collector has to have Exchange.ManageAsApp permission to be able to connect to Exchange
+  > The collector has to have Exchange.ManageAsApp permission to be able to connect to Exchange. [learn more](https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps)

-  > The collector must be Global Reader at minimum to be able to read Exchange Online configuration.
-This permission has to assigned manually after Managed account creation.
+  > The collector must be **Global Reader** or **Security Reader** at minimum to be able to read Exchange Online configuration.
+This permission has to assigned manually after Managed account creation. [learn more on available roles for ManagedAsApp permission](https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps#assign-microsoft-entra-roles-to-the-application)

 USD Logs (Summary of logs of the Collector) :